The Invisible Man H.G. Wells

 If you did not pre-order the H.G.
 Wells three-book set with The Time Machine, we cannot guarantee matching numbers on The Invisible Man and/or The War of the Worlds.
 In addition, The Invisible Man and The War of the Worlds do not include rights to a matching number or letter for our March 2020 book announcement.
 Only those who purchased Red Dragon will be guaranteed a matching Number and/or Letter to the edition we announce in March 2020.
 If you previously ordered The Time Machine only, we will do our best to match your number to The Invisible Man and/or The War of the Worlds.

-By Florian Bertmer
+Artwork by Florian Bertmer

 Published editions may differ slightly from mockups and prototype designs.